beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 1️⃣ I created a data model by integrating the `data_jobs_all` and `data_jobs_skills` tables into one model.

-2️⃣ Since I had already cleaned the data using Power Query; I used Power Pivot to create a relationship between these two tables using the `job_id` column.
+2️⃣ Since I had already cleaned the data using Power Query, I used Power Pivot to create a relationship between these two tables using the `job_id` column.

 <img width="400" alt="Power Pivot window diagram view of relationships" src="https://github.com/user-attachments/assets/343675c9-446b-4163-85eb-e8b6f1428126" />